sethigeet/st/README.md

 **Defaults**:

-- Default font is the system `mono at 15pt`, meaning the font will match your system font.
-(This `mono` font is specified in the `fonts.conf` file on you system which is usually located at `~/.config/fontconfig/fonts.conf`)
+- Default font is the system `monospace at 15pt`, meaning the font will match your system font.
+(This `monospace` font is specified in the `fonts.conf` file on you system which is usually located at `~/.config/fontconfig/fonts.conf`)
 - Default alpha is `0.95 (ie. 95%)` opaque.
 - Default colors which are used are from the [`Ayu Mirage`](https://github.com/ayu-theme/ayu-colors) color scheme